danglehoaihieu/ohmnibot_UTEAI/README.md

 All source code were packaged as the docker image that you can pull and run on top of Ohmni OS.
 Here are the steps to up and running.
 ### Step 1: Pull the docker to the bot
-In bot: docker pull danglehoaihieu/ohmni_ros_bot:2.11
+In bot: docker pull danglehoaihieu/ohmni_ros_bot:2.9
 ### Step 2: Run docker
-Copy ohmni_ros folder to path /var/ in Ohmni OS.
+Copy ohmni_ros/ and hieu/ folders to path /var/ in Ohmni OS.

-In bot: docker run -it --network host -v /var/hieu:/home/hieu  -v /var/ohmni_ros/tb_control:/opt/ros/melodic/share/tb_control  -v /var/ohmni_ros:/home/ohmnidev -v /data/data/com.ohmnilabs.telebot_rtc/files:/app -v /data:/data --privileged -v /dev:/dev -e ROS_IP=192.168.1.5 ohmni_ros:2.11
+In bot: docker run -it --network host -v /var/hieu:/home/hieu  -v /var/ohmni_ros/tb_control:/opt/ros/melodic/share/tb_control  -v /var/ohmni_ros:/home/ohmnidev -v /data/data/com.ohmnilabs.telebot_rtc/files:/app -v /data:/data --privileged -v /dev:/dev -e ROS_IP=192.168.1.5 ohmni_ros:2.9

 For brevity, the command above is run by using a SH file at the path /system/bin/ohmni_ros_env.
 You can copy ohmni_ros_env file above to that path.
 ## Making a map for the bot